Implementing Ongoing WMS in your warehouse

 - Make sure you have an Internet connection to all workstations and wirelessly to throughout the warehouse.

-- Order the devices for each process and what you lack in Internet access.
+- Order the devices for each process and address any lack in Internet access.

 Printers

 Because of cost and environmental impact, we urge you to consider not printing any more documents than shipping labels.
-Digital solutions for delivering delivery notes and return labels exists.
+Digital solutions for delivering delivery notes and return labels exist.

 Please follow our online documentation about how to select a printer for printing the shipping labels: How to select printers for your warehouse.